palerite/PesterSelf/README.md

 - You need python 3 and its standard library for PesterSelf to run: [https://docs.python.org/3/using/unix.html](https://docs.python.org/3/using/unix.html)
 - Tkinter may not be included in your distribution, if that is the case, install it with `pip install tkinter`
 ### Installation
-- Download the linux release from [the github page](https://github.com/palerite/PesterSelf/) and unpack the archive in a folder of your liking.
+- Download the linux release from [the release page](https://github.com/palerite/PesterSelf/releases) and unpack the archive in a folder of your liking.
 - Use `PesterSelfInterface.sh` to access the app

 # Usage